net-lisias-kspu/ContractConfigurator/Parameters.md

 These parameters pertain to the state of a vessel.

 ##### ReachAltitudeEnvelope
 Get to a specific altitude envelope.
-Note that this is not tied to a specific celestial body - to do that you need to use multiple parameters together (and set the disableOnStateChange flag to false).
+Note that this is not tied to a specific celestial body - to do that you need to use multiple parameters together.

     PARAMETER
     {